Uber launches feature in U.S. to let customers reserve rides in advance

-NEW YORK, Nov 10 (Reuters) - Uber Technologies Inc on Tuesday said it would roll out a new feature in the United States that will allow customers to reserve scheduled rides up to 30 days in advance.
+NEW YORK (Reuters) - Uber Technologies Inc on Tuesday said it would roll out a new feature in the United States that will allow customers to reserve scheduled rides up to 30 days in advance.

 The feature marks an expansion of Uber’s traditional on-demand model and adds to previous initiatives that allow passengers to select drivers who accept pets or offer car seats.